-- 5.36 The Parish Council recognises the need to ensure that opportunities are provided to retain existing businesses in the area and to support their growth alongside the creation of new businesses.
-Both new and existing businesses can provide much needed opportunities for employment and provide services and facilities that meet the needs of residents and visitors to the area.
-Policy 9 provides support for the growth and development of businesses, including those that cater for the needs of visitors to the area, both within the settlement boundaries of Belford and, subject to various caveats, in the countryside beyond. - 5.37 The Parish Council is also keen to support more tourism, and this was recognised as having support from the local community through engagement on the Plan.
+- 5.36 Both new and existing businesses can provide much needed opportunities for employment and provide services and facilities that meet the needs of residents and visitors to the area.
+Policy 7 provides further support for the growth and development of businesses, including those that cater for the needs of visitors to the area, both within the settlement boundaries of Belford and, subject to various caveats, in the countryside beyond. - 5.37 The Parish Council is also keen to support more tourism, and this was recognised as having support from the local community through engagement on the Plan.
 The vision for the Plan is to act as a 'springboard' to the Northumberland National Park and the North Northumberland Coast AONB.
 Belford is in close proximity to both, and offers a perfect location to expand and improve on tourist and visitor facilities.
-Policy 9 provides support for sustainable tourism and leisure development where this respects the character of the countryside in and around the Parish.
+The Northumberland Local Plan supports sustainable tourism and leisure development where this respects the character of the countryside. - 5.38 Local Plan Policy ECN 15 Tourism and visitor development promotes tourism development which is sustainable and protects the environment.

-POLICY 9: RURAL BUSINESS DEVELOPMENT AND TOURISM
+POLICY 7: RURAL BUSINESS DEVELOPMENT AND TOURISM